MicrosoftDocs/azure-devops-docs/docs/organizations/security/git-permissions-before-2017.md

 For those customers using previous versions of TFS, here are the old permissions.
 Those using TFS 2017 Update 1 or Azure DevOps should see the [latest list of permissions](permissions.md#git-repository).

-These permissions appear only for a team project including a Git repository.
+These permissions appear only for a project including a Git repository.

 <img src="_img/permissions/git-permissions-prior-to-2017.png" style="border: 1px solid #C3C3C3;" />